marktkimball/branch-hill-baptist/src/pages/sermons/index.md

 path: /sermons
 title: Sermon Archives
 subtitle: Past Sermons from the Pulpit of Branch Hill Baptist Church
 lead: Left click sermon file to download to your device.
-To listen to without download, right click and open in new tab or window.
+To listen without downloading, right click and open in new tab or window.
 sermons:
   - date: 2020-06-24T12:00:00.000Z
     file: /img/2020-06-24_wed.mp3